fogcloud/fogcloud-website/source/docs/tech/store.md

 deterministic values that are used for restore info:

  - The DHT key where the SyncConfig is stored.
- - The Twofish key that encrypts the SyncConfig.
+ - The Salsa20 key that encrypts the SyncConfig.
  - The HMAC key to verify the SyncConfig.

 ### Device Keys